A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions

-Some of the most novel finds of this work regards the choice of extraction point for deep features of the loss networks.
-The choice of feature extraction point has at least as much impact on loss network performance as the choice of pretrained architecture.
-It is also interesting to note that the extraction point that performs best on a performance score is correlated between different architectures.
-So if one architecture perform well on a task with a certain feature extraction point, it is likely that other architectures will perform, relatively, well on the task with feature extraction points at the similar relative depth.
+Some of the most novel findings of this work regard the choice of extraction layer for deep features of the loss networks.
+The choice of feature extraction layer has at least as much impact on loss network performance as the choice of pretrained architecture.
+It is also interesting to note that the extraction layer that performs best on a performance score is correlated between different architectures.
+So if one architecture performs well on a task with a certain feature extraction layer, it is likely that other architectures will perform, relatively, well on the task with feature extraction at a similar relative depth.
 Though, the optimal feature extraction depth does not correlate between benchmarks, nor between tasks if the tasks are substantially different.

-Some inference can be made as to which feature extraction points will perform well on a task based on the parameters of that task.
+Some inferences can be made as to which feature extraction layers will perform well on a task based on the parameters of that task.
 Most performance scores on Benchmark~2 are improved for the earlier layers.
 One factor is that the performance is measured with scores focusing on low-level features, which likely align closer to the features detected by earlier layers.
 Another factor is that the input to the image transformation network contains the higher level structures, learning to replicate those structures should be easier as this can be achieved with the identity function, while the pixel-level differences are more difficult to learn.